Carinawei97/MAGIC-screen-to-cyst-nematodes/README.md

 Acknowledgements

-This work was developed as part of my PhD thesis under the guidance of Sebastian Eves-van de Akker and with contributions from Olaf kranse and Lab of Zhou.
+This work was developed as part of the manuscript under the guidance of Sebastian Eves-van de Akker and with contributions from Olaf kranse and Jie Zhou.
 Thank you for your support and feedback throughout this project.

 License